hyrious/marshal/docs/api.md

   - `hashToJS` {Boolean} Whether to convert the Ruby hash to a JavaScript object.
     Because Ruby hash is ordered and its keys can be any type, the parser returns a `RubyHash` wrapper by default.
-    If `true`, be care that the Ruby hash keys must be a string or a symbol.
+    If `true`, be care that the Ruby hash keys must be a string or a symbol or a number.
 Otherwise a `TypeError` will be thrown.
     Default: `false`.

   - `hashToMap` {Boolean} Similar to `hashToJS`, this options will convert the Ruby hash to a JavaScript Map object.